morrownr/USB-WiFi/README.md

 ##### ```chipset - Mediatek mt7663u - supported in-kernel since Linux kernel 5.8```

-Please advise if you see an adapter with this chipset.
+Please advise if you see an adapter with the mt7663u chipset.
 It is a newer chipset than the mt7612u and the driver is in the kernel and ready but I have yet to see any adapters on the market.
 Help me watch for adapters with this chipset.

 ##### ```chipset - Mediatek mt7612u - supported in-kernel since Linux kernel 4.19```